arthurdjn/gnsstools/README.md

 ## Rinex <a name="rinex"></a>

-Load GNSS navigation and observation data as a ``pandas.Data.frame``.
+Load GNSS navigation and observation data as a ``pandas.DataFrame``.

 The supported format are:
 - ``.**o`` : Rinex 2 Observation,